openpreserve/jpylyzer/usage.md

 The following video gives an overview of what *jpylyzer* does, and how to use it:

 <iframe src="{{ site.jpylyzerVideo }}" width="500" height="281" allowfullscreen></iframe>

+Note that this video was based on an older *jpylyzer* version that didn&#8217;t support pretty-printed output.
+(From version 1.13.0 onward *jpylyzer* uses pretty-printing for its XML output.)

 ## User Manual
 For more detailed information on the use of *jpylyzer*, there&#8217;s an exhaustive [User Manual]({{ site.userManualURL }}).
 It provides an in-depth coverage of the following topics: